 Skip to content

-Does Sjögren's Syndrome Increase Heart Disease Risk?
+Does Sjögren's Disease Increase Heart Disease Risk?

-Primary Sjögren's syndrome increases your risk of developing heart disease and atherosclerosis.
+Primary Sjögren's disease increases your risk of developing heart disease and atherosclerosis.
 This is because chronic systemic inflammation can irritate your blood vessels over time.
 Working proactively with your doctor to control inflammation and monitor your heart health can lower this risk.

-Yes, having Primary Sjögren’s syndrome does increase your risk for developing heart disease and experiencing cardiovascular events like heart attacks [1][2].
+Yes, having Primary Sjögren’s disease does increase your risk for developing heart disease and experiencing cardiovascular events like heart attacks [1][2].
 This increased risk exists independently of traditional risk factors like age, weight, or smoking history [1][3].
 While this can sound alarming, understanding the connection between autoimmune disease and your heart empowers you to take proactive steps to protect your cardiovascular health.

 Over time, constant inflammation circulating in your bloodstream—particularly involving an inflammatory protein called Type I interferon—can irritate the inner lining of your blood vessels [4][5].
 This ongoing irritation makes it easier for cholesterol and other substances to stick to the vessel walls, leading to a condition called atherosclerosis (a hardening and narrowing of the arteries) [4].

-Studies have found that patients with Sjögren’s syndrome have a higher rate of subclinical atherosclerosis [6][2].
+Studies have found that patients with Sjögren’s disease have a higher rate of subclinical atherosclerosis [6][2].
 “Subclinical” means that plaque is slowly building up in the arteries before any physical symptoms of heart disease appear [6].
-In fact, research suggests that the risk of early vascular damage in Sjögren’s syndrome may be comparable to the risk seen in people with type 2 diabetes [6][2].
+In fact, research suggests that the risk of early vascular damage in Sjögren’s disease may be comparable to the risk seen in people with type 2 diabetes [6][2].
 However, exactly like diabetes, this risk is heavily modifiable with proper management.

 How Your Medications Might Play a Role